codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 	function will share the same instance of the service, where **service** returns a new instance every time.

+.. php:function:: stringify_attributes ( $attributes [, $js] )

+	:param   mixed    $attributes: string, array of key value pairs, or object
+	:param   boolean  $js: TRUE if values do not need quotes (Javascript-style)
+	:returns: String containing the attribute key/value pairs, comma-separated
+	:rtype: string

+	Helper function used to convert a string, array, or object of attributes to a string.

 ================
 Global Constants